 Some are angry that their dream of making a difference in peoples lives is turning into a world of marketing, advertising and attracting clients - it feels distasteful and not what they signed up for.

-So lets take a look at the reality of attracting clients to your private practice...
+Is that you?
+If so lets take a look at the reality of attracting clients to your private practice.

 In order to be a counsellor you have to have people to counsel, and unless people know:

 - What you do

 you simply won't attract any clients.

 So does that mean in order to have clients you need to pursuade people to come to you?

 No. When marketing, there is no place for manipulation or persuasion because there is simply no point.

 As you already know, clients have to want to come to therapy for it to be beneficial: it's not something we 'do' to people.

 You don't need to learn a set of sales techniques because it would be counterproductive - the client wouldn't engage in the process, it wouldn't help them and they'd be really unimpressed with counselling - and you know what we do when we're not happy with something?
 We tell others.